gcuendet/gcuendet.github.io/index.md

 ![][photo]{:height="300px",width="225px"}

-I am a C++ software developer in Computer Vision at [Pix4D][http://www.pix4d.com].
+I am a senior R&D engineer in Computer Vision at [Pix4D](http://www.pix4d.com).
 I obtained a PhD in Electrical engineering in the [Signal Processing Lab (LTS5)][LTS5]{:target="_blank"} at [Ecole Polytechnique Fédérale de Lausanne (EPFL)][EPFL]{:target="_blank"}.

 My main research interests include Computer Vision and Machine Learning and more specifically Facial Image Analysis.
 In my thesis, I was focusing on applications of 2D and 3D automatic face modeling for medical diagnosis.
-Now, at Pix4D, I work on photogrammetry.
+Now, at Pix4D, I develop core algorithms for a professional drone photogrammetry software suite.
+From non rigid surface alignement by optimizing low frequencies Fourier coefficients to filtering of point clouds in the spectral domain, 3D geometry processing, and more specifically spectral methods, are at the core of what I am doing.

 I am passionate about developing and implementing new methods and algorithms for computer vision and image analysis problems.
 In my free time I play the violin and enjoy chamber music sessions with friends.